Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 6. **Deployment**: Deploying the trained model as a web application for real-time predictions.

-This project uses machine learning algorithms (e.g., LSTM, ARIMA) to predict stock prices, providing users with actionable insights for investment decisions.
+This project uses machine learning algorithms such as linear regression, xgboost and prophet to predict stock prices.
+These models were compaired against three baseline naive models for their prediction accuracy.

 ### **1.3.
-Challenges Addressed**
+Challenges of the stock market value prediction**
 The project addresses several challenges in stock market prediction:
 - **Data Quality**: Ensuring the uptodate historical stock data.
 - **Model Complexity**: Balancing model training time and prediction accuracy.